nithyanatarajan/simpleFIDO/Overview.md

 ### 1. Web Client (Vanilla JS + Vite)

-- Form-based UI for passkey registration & login
+- Handles UI for registration, login, and extension-based signing
-- Calls `navigator.credentials.create()` and `navigator.credentials.get()`
+- Calls `navigator.credentials.create()` and `navigator.credentials.get()` for WebAuthn ceremonies
-- Sends attestation/assertion to RP server
+- Sends attestation and assertion data to RP endpoints
+- Fetches a signed challenge via `/extensions/prepare` for custom signing
-- Uses `/extensions/prepare` to get challenge and injects it in a second WebAuthn call
+- Injects that challenge in a second WebAuthn call
-- Logs `credProps` (standard extension) to show browser-recognized behavior
+- Logs `credProps` (standard extension) to demonstrate browser-supported extension handling
-- Sends out-of-band `accountProps` to extension server during validation
+- Manually includes `accountProps` (JWT) in the final call to `/extensions/validate` — not passed through the browser

 ### 2. Relying Party Server (FastAPI)

 - Endpoints:
-    - `POST /register/begin` → Generates challenge and publicKeyCredentialCreationOptions
+    - `POST /register/begin` → Generates publicKeyCredentialCreationOptions (JWT not verified here)
-    - `POST /register/complete` → Verifies attestation
+    - `POST /register/complete` → Verifies attestation and validates `access_token_rp`
-    - `POST /authenticate/begin` → Generates challenge and publicKeyCredentialRequestOptions
+    - `POST /authenticate/begin` → Generates publicKeyCredentialRequestOptions (JWT not verified here)
-    - `POST /authenticate/complete` → Verifies assertion and returns session
+    - `POST /authenticate/complete` → Verifies assertion and validates `access_token_rp`
-- JWTs validated on each call using audience (`rp-server`)
-- Validates attestation and assertion using FIDO2 libraries
+- Uses FIDO2-compliant libraries for challenge and signature verification
+- Maintains in-memory credential store for the POC (no persistent state)

 ### 3. Extension Server (FastAPI Stub)

 - Endpoints:
-    - `POST /extensions/prepare` → Validates JWT and generates a challenge (nonce)
+    - `POST /extensions/prepare` → Verifies `access_token_ext`, returns signed challenge + metadata
-    - `POST /extensions/validate` → Verifies challenge signature and `accountProps` (JWT)
+    - `POST /extensions/validate` → Validates signature over the challenge, verifies `accountProps`
+- Validates:
+    - Challenge authenticity and expiry
+    - Signature over `authenticatorData` + `clientDataHash`
+    - RP origin from `clientDataJSON.origin`
+    - Custom claims in `accountProps` JWT (roles, tenant, scopes, etc.)
-- Uses credential ID to fetch public key
+- Uses credential ID to fetch the correct public key
-- Performs secure origin and challenge validation

 ### 4. Identity Provider (FastAPI Stub)

 - Endpoint: `POST /token/generate`
-- Authenticates the user based on `username/password`
+- Performs user authentication using `username` and `password`
-- Issues runtime-scoped JWTs for:
+- Issues two scoped, signed JWTs:
-    - RP Server (`aud: rp-server`)
+    - `access_token_rp` → for the RP Server (`aud: rp-server`)
-    - Extension Server (`aud: extension-server`)
+    - `access_token_ext` → for the Extension Server (`aud: extension-server`)

 ---

 ## 🔐 Trust Model

-- JWTs are short-lived, audience-scoped, and cryptographically signed.
+- JWTs are short-lived, audience-restricted, and signed using secure keys
+- The client derives `accountProps` from `access_token_ext` claims — these are not transmitted via WebAuthn APIs
+- All signature and token validations are done at the point of **final submission**, not at challenge generation
-- Custom business context (`accountProps`) is derived securely by the client and submitted manually to the extension server.
+- Only the **extension server** handles business context (`accountProps`) — the RP is agnostic to it

 ---